hawleyfarm/hawleyfarm.github.com/content/info/covid-19.md

 +++
 # **COVID 19**

-# **For all new bookings, if Government action concerning Covid 19 results in you being prevented from travelling we will refund all monies paid.**
+# **For all new bookings, if Government action concerning Covid 19 (lockdowns)results in you being prevented from travelling we will refund all monies paid.**

-We are closed to holiday guests again, due to being now a Tier 3.
+We however can not repay you if one or more of your party has to self isolate, is sick or wider family member is ill.
+Insurance can be taken out for these.

-However, please book dates for later in the year, you will only pay for  your holiday when it can go ahead due to UK law.
+Please book dates in the year.
+You will only pay for  your holiday when it can go ahead due to UK law.
+We will have more information about when we may open on the 22nd February.

-It has been an upsetting time for all of us, but we hope you would like to have a UK holiday here in rural East Devon.
+We hope  you would like to have a UK holiday here in rural East Devon, close to the Jurassic Coast.

 We would like to put your mind at rest, we have been working hard to make a safe environment for your holiday here at Hawley Farm Holiday Accommodation.